Clique and cycle frequencies in a sparse random graph model with overlapping communities: Results

-We note the following implications of these results.
+We now discuss some implications of these results.
 Consider a sequence of layer size distributions $X_1, X_2, \ldots$ satisfying Assumption \ref{ass:product} for some $r$.
 If $Y_n = p_n \ll n^{-1/\binom{r}{2}}$, then by Theorem \ref{thm:mainexpectedvalue} and Markov's inequality the number of $r$-cliques is zero with high probability, and the same is true for $r$-cycles if $p_n \ll n^{-1/r}$.
 This suggests that if $p_n \to 0$ with a specific rate, then $r$-cycles appear in the model, but $r$-cliques do not.
-This is indeed the case: if $n^{-1/4} \ll p_n \ll n^{-1/8}$, then 4-cycles are observed, but 4-cliques are not, by Theorem \ref{the:sizeconverges} and Markov's inequality.
-The model generates much fewer cliques and cycles than the passive random intersection graph ($p_n=1$): namely, if $p_n$ is a constant, it follows from Theorem \ref{the:sizeconverges} that both $N_{K_4}$ and $N_{C_4}$ are of the order $n$.
+Indeed, it follows from Theorem \ref{the:sizeconverges} that this is the case for 4-cycles and 4-cliques when $n^{-1/4} \ll p_n \ll n^{-1/6}$.
+This phenomenon is not observed in the passive random intersection graph (i.e., $p_n=1$): namely, if $p_n$ is a constant, it follows from Theorem \ref{the:sizeconverges} that both $N_{K_4}$ and $N_{C_4}$ are of order $n$.